 - Spinoff: The standard rebuttal to "NASA's a waste of money" argument.
-NASA defined spinoffs as "commercialized products that involves NASA technology in any ways", which in its broadest interpretation includes most post-1915 aircraft, all post-Apollo processors, modern weather prediction techniques, and all First Person Shooters, to name a few.
+NASA defined spinoffs as "commercialized products that involves NASA technology in any ways", which in its broadest interpretation includes most post-1915 aircraft, all post-Apollo microprocessors, modern weather prediction techniques, communications satellites, and all First Person Shooters, to name a few.
 Tang, Teflon, and Velcro are not NASA spinoffs, and NASA does not deliberately make spinoffs.

 - NASA's budget, or the lack thereof: Another standard rebuttal, this time mentioning how little budget NASA has.
 For years NASA's budget has stayed at below 0.5% of the overall federal budget, and this isn't likely to change in the near future.
 Space advocates would like to raise it back to the Apollo-era level (4.41%), or lessen Congress's control over NASA's missions and strategies.
-Few would like to abolish NASA all together.
+Few would like to abolish NASA altogether.

 - In Twin Spica, Asumi trains hard to be an astronaut.
 NASA naturally comes up.
 Shu, Asumi's friend, was accepted to an internship program at NASA.
 However, he died before he got there.
 In the live adaption, Asumi took Shu's spot.

-- In Uchuu Kyoudai, Mutta's brother Hibbito was a JAXA astronaut under training from NASA and the first Japanese to land on the moon.
+- In Space Brothers, Mutta's brother Hibito was a JAXA astronaut under training from NASA and the first Japanese person to land on the moon.
 Mutta follows closely behind.

 - Rocket Girls: Yukari met the ISS astronauts on a service mission.